Ai-Kiwi/cc-Remote/readme.md

  - orbit camera around current turtle selected
  - red outline on currently selected turtle
  - find a way to bring back parral downloads and still have loading screen
+ - change turtle connected prompt to be more clear it means in past or currently not just currently.
+ - make it clear when a turtle is connected or not.
+ - convert it over from a website to be a program that it opens
+ - change color based on block
+ - add name to controlled turtle
+ - click to controll turtle
+ - break and move should have buttons to control
+ - write using signs